Fabora resources

 Best fit

-The best RAMS software for steelwork is the route that matches how often you create RAMS and how much trade-specific detail you need.
+The best RAMS software for steelwork is whichever one matches how often you write RAMS and how much trade-specific detail they need.
+Roughly:

-If RAMS need to sit inside a wider safety management programme across many sites, departments, contractors, audits, incidents, and training records, a full EHS suite may fit better.
+If RAMS need to sit inside a wider programme across sites, contractors, audits, incidents and training, a full EHS suite fits better.

-If you mainly want faster RAMS creation, cleaner issue output, reusable company libraries, and a steelwork-focused workflow, Fabora RAMS may be a good fit.
+If you mainly want faster RAMS, cleaner output, reusable libraries and a steelwork workflow, Fabora RAMS is worth a look.

 Buying checklist